matloff/fastBigStat/README.md

 ## The Scheffe' method

-But this conservative approach is not feasible for forming many CI.
+But this conservative approach is not feasible for forming more than two or three CIs.
 Another approach is the *Scheffe' method*, based on confidence ellipsoids.

+*How to form confidence ellipsoids*

-Consider the linear model first:
+  - Consider the linear model first.
+The quantity

-  - The quantity

     (b-&beta;)'[s<sup>-2</sup> (A'A)] (b-&beta;)